 Emblem: It shows the head of King Mina, who unified Upper and Lower Egypt, coronated by a crown that symbolizes this unity.

-Location: Sohag is bordered by Assiut governorate in the north, by Qena governorate in south, by the Red Sea governorate in east and by the New Valley governorate in west.
+Location: Sohag is bordered by Assiut governorate in the north, and by Qena governorate in south.
+By the Red Sea governorate in east and by the New Valley governorate in west.
 It extends for 125 km along the Nile River and is 467 km away from Cairo.

 Climate: It is characterized by a dry desert climate, where the temperature is high in summer and moderate in winter.